iustinaabc/ASR-mp3-compression-AAEs/README.md

 ### Detailed description

-This work was performed as a Master's Thesis, which represented the last milestone for completing the Master’s Degree in Neuroengineering at the Technical University of Munich (TUM).
+This work was performed as a Master's Thesis, which represented the last milestone for completing the Master's Degree in Neuroengineering at the Technical University of Munich (TUM).
 It was conducted within the Department of Electrical and Computer Engineering, under the supervision of Univ.-Prof. Dr.-Ing.
 Bernhard U. Seeber (Chair of Audio Information Processing) and Dipl.-Ing.(Univ.)
 Ludwig Kürzinger (Chair of Human-Machine Communication).
 The work has only been submitted for publication to [_SPECOM 2020 Conference_](http://www.specom.nw.ru/2020/) and is currently under review.

 **Motivation & goal**